Solutions, tips, and secrets that will have you wrapping presents like the pros.

 - Bags.
-That gigantic teddy bear, that star-shaped cardboard lantern―they'd be impossible, or at least punishing, to wrap were it
+That gigantic teddy bear, that star-shaped cardboard lantern―they'd be impossible, or at least punishing, to wrap were it not for bags.

 Try: Giant gift sacks from the Gift Wrap Company, which come in a variety of holiday and nonholiday prints. $4.25 each (includes matching ribbon and gift card), 800-443-4429.

 Wendell T. Webber